abmaonline/aemfed/README.md

 * Works best with a recent version of node/npm, but tested with node 6.x
 * Tested on AEM 6.1 and 6.3

+## Isues

+* When sending a clientlib to BrowserSync that is not included in the page, all styling is reloaded.
+Issue in BrowserSync, will be fixed in future release: [#1505](https://github.com/BrowserSync/browser-sync/issues/1505)

 Thanks to the [BrowserSync](https://www.npmjs.com/package/browser-sync) team, to [gavoja](https://github.com/gavoja) for [aemsync](https://www.npmjs.com/package/aemsync) and [kevinweber](https://github.com/kevinweber) for [aem-front](https://www.npmjs.com/package/aem-front).